HallaSurvivor/Blog/_posts/2022-02-14-talk-practical-topos-theory.md

 via [bernstein polynomials][10], which you can find in the "elementary proof" section of the wikipedia page.

-Now, in this proof we separate a sum into "good" and "bad" parts, which we approximate separately.
+In this proof we separate a sum into "good" and "bad" parts, which we approximate separately.
 But knowing that each summand is either "good" or "bad" requires LEM[^10].